Platinum Bars vs. Gold Bars

 Platinum Prices

-For much of modern history, platinum was more expensive than gold.
-Platinum’s spot prices were higher than gold’s in the late 1990s and early 2000s, and the metal reached its all-time high of $2,290 in March of 2008.
 This was driven by many industrial factors following years of growth.
-It peaked when South Africa, the world’s leading platinum supplier, experienced power grid outages, eliminating their ability to produce and mine platinum.
+It peaked when South Africa, the world’s leading platinum supplier, experienced power grid outages, reducing their ability to mine platinum.
 This decreased the annual output by 260,000 ounces in 2007 and over 200,000 in 2008.
-However, the 2008 financial crisis and subsequent shifts in the automotive industry, including a decline in diesel vehicle production, caused a significant drop in platinum demand, causing the price to tumble.
+However, the 2008 financial crisis and subsequent shifts in the automotive industry caused a significant drop in platinum demand, forcing the price to tumble.
 At the same time, gold prices surged due to heightened investor interest during the economic downturn, flipping the traditional price relationship.
 Since then, gold has often maintained a price advantage over platinum, though market fluctuations occasionally narrow the gap.

 What Drives Platinum Prices?